prakhar1989/Algorithms/README.md

 Algos in Python
 ======

-Implementation for the algorithms and datastructures taught in [CS161](http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=IntroToAlgorithms), in Python
+Implementations of a few algorithms and datastructures for fun and profit!

 Completed
 ---